codepath/CPAsyncHttpClient/README.md

    });
    ```

    This example uses `TextHttpResponseHandler` which presents the response as raw text.
 We could use the `JsonHttpResponseHandler` instead to have the API response automatically parsed for us into JSON.
 See [other example calls here](https://github.com/codepath/AsyncHttpClient/blob/master/example/src/main/java/com/codepath/example/TestActivity.java).

-## More documentation

 For more detailed usages, check out the [CodePath Async Http Client Guide](https://guides.codepath.com/android/Using-CodePath-Async-Http-Client).